igrishaev/pg2/docs/connecting.md

   (pg/connect config))
 ~~~

-The `conn` is an instance of the `org.pg.Connection` class.
+`conn` is an instance of the `org.pg.Connection` class.

-The `:host`, `:port`, and `:password` config fields have default values and
+`:host`, `:port`, and `:password` have default values and
-might be skipped (the password is an empty string by default).
-Only the `:user`
+can be skipped (password is an empty string by default).
+Only `:user`
-and `:database` fields are required when connecting.
+and `:database` are required.
 See the list of possible
-fields and their values in a separate section.
+options below.

-To close a connection, pass it into the `close` function:
+To close the connection call `close` with it:

 ~~~clojure
 (pg/close conn)
 ~~~

-You cannot open or use this connection again afterwards.
+You can't open or use this connection again afterwards.

-To close the connection automatically, use either `with-connection` or
+To close the connection automatically use either `with-connection` or
-`with-open` macro.
-The `with-connection` macro takes a binding symbol and a
+`clojure.core/with-open` macros. `with-connection` takes a binding symbol and a
-config map; the connection gets bound to the binding symbold while the body is
+config map; the connection gets bound to the binding symbol while the body is
 executed:

 ~~~clojure